pubgrub-rs/guide/src/limitations/optional_deps.md

 ### Implementing a dependency provider for the index

 Now that our `Index` is ready, let's implement the `DependencyProvider` trait on it.
-As we explained before, we'll need to differenciate optional features from base packages.
+As we explained before, we'll need to differenciate optional features from base packages, so we define a new `Package` type.
-So we define a new `Package` type, located in the `optional_deps.rs` module of the crate, contrary to the type alias `type Package = String` located in the `index.rs` module previously defined.

 ```rust
 /// A package is either a base package like "a",